benoitlavigne/slack-aws-tutorial/readme.md

 [More info about Bot Users](https://api.slack.com/bot-users)

 - Click on "Basic Information" (left column), and scroll down to "verification token".
 Copy that value, and go back to your AWS account.
 Open Lambda, and click on the "EventsAPI" function that was created by CloudFormation.
 Scroll down to "environment variables", and you should see an "APP_TOKEN" variable with a placeholder value.
-Replace that value with your the verification token you just copied.
+Replace that value with your the verification token you just copied and hit save.
 ![Bot token](docs/step1-env_variables_Lambda_Management_Console.png)
 Note: to keep this workshop simple, we're using a verification token here, but we'd recommend upgrading your app to us signing secrets: https://api.slack.com/docs/verifying-requests-from-slack